exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 This custom theory, along with Convergents to Square Root 2, were released at the same time.
 This theory was created jointly by Peanut, Snaeky, and XLII.
 This theory is based on Euler's Formula of
 \\(cis{\theta} = cos{\theta} + isin{\theta}\\), where 'i' is a complex number.

 This theory is unique in that all the milestone paths are locked, so there's no choice in which milestones to take.
 This was deliberately done to prevent milestone swapping strategies, which some players found obnoxious.
 Furthermore, the rho to tau conversion for this theory is uniquely at rho^0.4 rather than the usual rho^0.1.
-We will explore each equation now:
+We will explore each equation now:</p>

 \\(\dot{\rho} = (a_1a_2a_3)^{1.5}\sqrt{tq^2+R^2+I^2}\\)

 \\(G(t) = g_r+g_i\\)

 \\(g_r = b_1b_2cos{(t)}, g_i = ic_1c_2sin{(t)}\\)

 \\(\dot{q} = q_1q_2\\)

 \\(\dot{R} = (g_r)^2, \dot{I} = -(g_i)^2\\)

-The first line is the main equation.
+<p>The first line is the main equation.
 We want to maximize rho1dot.
 All the a1a2a3 terms, and their exponents are obtained from milestones.
 Parts of the square root term are also obtained from milestones.
 Note that the R^2 and the I^2 terms are effectively redundant at all stages of this theory.

 The second line is not relevant to the strategies.